Sorry, you need to enable JavaScript to visit this website.

 Cross-sectorial cooperation

-The Ministry of Social Affairs and Employment works together with the Ministry of Education, Culture and Science on the issue of the transition between education and the labor market and on cooperation between education, companies and government in order for young people to find suitable jobs.
+The Ministry of Social Affairs and Employment works together with the Ministry of Education, Culture and Science on the issue of the transition between education and the labour market and on cooperation between education, companies and government in order for young people to find suitable jobs.
 The Ministry of Education, Culture and Science has partnerships with education institutes and business companies in order to find suitable traineeships and apprenticeships.
-In the following paragraphs the cooperation between these actors will be discussed.
+In the following paragraphs the cooperation between these actors are presented.

 The Social and Economic Council of the Netherlands (SER)